關於 London Business School 倫敦大學倫敦商學院

 London Business School (LBS) is an international business school and a constituent college of the University of London, located in central London, beside Regents Park.
 LBS teaches postgraduate programmes in finance and management, in addition to its flagship Master of Business Administration (MBA and EMBA) program, it also offers the Sloan Fellowship Program for experienced business executives, a Masters in Finance (also known as MiF, a finance specialist programme), a Masters in Management for students with less than a years work experience, a PhD, as well as non-masters programmes for business executives.
 It was established in 1964, after the Franks Report recommended the establishment of two business schools, as part of existing universities (London Business School and Manchester Business School), but with considerable autonomy.
 It has close collaborations with the nearby University College London and the Modern Language Centre at Kings College London.
 In December 2006 launched its operations in Dubai, which include an executive MBA degree and Executive Education programmes.

 LBS is often ranked among the top business schools in Europe, and among the top 10 business schools in the world.
-In 2011, London Business School was ranked number one in the world for its MBA programme by the Financial Times for the third year in a row.
-In 2009 the school shared this ranking with The Wharton School of the University of Pennsylvania.
-The school's admissions process at London Business School is highly selective, making it is one of the most competitive business schools in the world.
+In recent years, London Business School was ranked number one in the world for its MBA programme by the Financial Times for the third year in a row.
+The school shared this ranking with The Wharton School of the University of Pennsylvania.
+The schools admissions process at London Business School is highly selective, making it is one of the most competitive business schools in the world.
 A high GPA, high GMAT score, and strong non-quantitative credentials are typically prerequisites to admission.
 Successful applicants for the full-time MBA have an average GMAT score of 701.